 In order to assess the deferred taxes assets recoverability SCOR Europe SE perform a specific recoverability test based on the operating plan.
 Management makes assumptions and estimates related to income projections to determine the availability of sufficient future taxable income.
 SCOR Europe SE uses a discounted cash flow model comprised of an earnings model, which considers forecast earnings, and other financial ratios of legal entities based on Board approved plan and review of subsequent year assumptions by entity management, which incorporate key drivers of the underwriting results.
 Business plans include assessments of gross and net premium expectations, expected loss ratios and expected general expenses ratios, together with actuarial assumptions.
-Beyond the timelines of the Group's operating plan and the strategic plan, growth assumptions in technical result, financial expenses, financial income and management expenses are utilized.
+Beyond the timelines of the Group's operating plan and the strategic plan Quantum Leap, growth assumptions in technical result, financial expenses, financial income and management expenses are utilized.
+Beyond the timelines of the Group's operating plan and the strategic plan Quantum Leap, growth assumptions in technical result, financial income and management expenses are utilized.